-The Moakley Center at Suffolk University was established in 1973 when the New England Commission gave the University money to develop programs to help the public service workforce do their work more efficiently and effectively.
-Creating a traditional academic presence (now The Institute for Public Service), Suffolk rolled out a Master of Public Administration degree in 1975.
-The graduate program is nationally accredited and has over 2,000 graduates.
+The history of the Moakley Center goes back to 1973 when the New England Commission provided funding to Suffolk University to develop programs to help the public service workforce do their work more efficiently and effectively.
+Initially, the focus was academic, resulting in the rollout of the Masters in Public Administration in 1975.

 In the 1990s the Center of Public Management—later named after the late Congressman Joe Moakley—recognized the need to go beyond the classroom, and developed into a self-sustaining organization within the Sawyer Business School reflecting the goals of Congressman Moakley.

 Today, the Moakley Center’s mission is to bridge the resources of academia with the needs of the community.

 - Build human capital in the public service arena

 - Promote dialogue on important public policy issues

 - Support and advise community organizations in meeting their service missions